the Earth's community of living things, its biosphere

 |A tremendous source of up-to-date information on many

-aspects of the Earth's environment is provided online for free in the UN's most recent Global Environment Outlook (GEO) Report.
+aspects of the Earth's environment is provided on the UN's publication page for its Environment for

-Population & Environment in which you can find maps and discussions relating to
+Environment in which you can find maps and discussions relating to such topics as

 If you want to convince yourself that the statements made on this page are right